notsnip/Amigo/readme.md

 ## # **Amigo**
 Amigo is an personal AI assistant based on python.
 > Note ⚠️: Amigo is under development and it may not perform as it should.
 Features are under development.
+This version is suitable for daily usage.
 ## Features

-- Support GPT-4 & Bard as brain engine.
+- Support GPT-4, Bard and PI AI as brain engine.
 - Clean & Detailed Code
 - Ability to switch between brain engines(SOON!).
 - Free of rate limited API (web scraping using selenium).